 Glulams have been around for years.
 Glued laminated timber is an engineered wood made of several layers of small-sized dimensional lumber glued together into single, large, strong, structural members that can be used as columns, arches or beams.

 And finally you should know about the finger jointed pine moldings made up of small pieces of solid wood held together with strong adhesives and joints made of multiple fingers which increase the surface area for the glue.
 Finger joint lumber is also found commonly in dimensional boards from 1"X2" to 1"X10" including 2X4 pre-cut studs.
 The use of small pieces glued together has kept their costs down, resulting in little waste.
+Finger jointed lumber is not designed for plates, just for studs on the vertical.

 I hope this discussion has answered some questions and concerns you may have had.
 I appreciate people like Marc who are straightforward enough to ask questions, intelligent enough to research a project before just diving right in and are willing to learn new skills for their enjoyment as well as to save a bundle of cash on the labor for a renovation or construction project.